Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Observations and data reduction

-To account for further observational effects present in the science image, we obtain the Point-Spread-Function (PSF) of the HST/WFC3/UVIS optics using the PSF-modelling software \textsc{tinytim} \footnote{http://www.stsci.edu/hst/observatory/focus/TinyTim} \citep{TinyTim_Paper}, with the approximation of the G8V spectral type for the lensing galaxy \citep[based on its known magnitudes in the V-, I- and H-bands from][]{Auger2009}.
-Even though the TinyTim-PSF might not be a perfect representation of the real telescope optics, which is a potential source of bias in our analysis, the possible minor deviations from the true PSF would affect the measured power spectra of the residual surface-brightness fluctuations only on scales below the full width at half maximum ($\mathrm{FWHM}$) of the PSF, corresponding to wavenumbers $k \gtrapprox \mathrm{FWHM}^{-1} = {(0.07 \ \mathrm{arcsec})}^{-1} \approx 14 \ \mathrm{arcsec^{-1}}$, well beyond the regime considered in this work (see Section \ref{Section:Noise power spectrum}).
+To account for further observational effects present in the science image, we obtain the point-spread function (PSF) of the HST/WFC3/UVIS optics using the PSF-modelling software \textsc{tinytim}\footnote{http://www.stsci.edu/hst/observatory/focus/TinyTim} \citep{TinyTim_Paper}, with the approximation of the G8V spectral type for the lens galaxy \citep[based on its known magnitudes in the V-, I- and H-bands from][]{Auger2009}.
+Even though the TinyTim-PSF might not be a perfect representation of the real telescope optics, any minor deviations from the true PSF and the assumed spectral-energy distribution of the lens system affect the measured power spectra of the residual surface-brightness fluctuations only on scales below the full width at half maximum ($\mathrm{FWHM}$) of the PSF, corresponding to wavenumbers $k \gtrapprox \mathrm{FWHM}^{-1}={(0.07 \ \mathrm{arcsec})}^{-1}\approx 14 \ \mathrm{arcsec^{-1}}$, which is beyond the regime considered in this work (see Section \ref{Section:Noise power spectrum}).

-Additionally, for visual purposes and in order to assess the possible presence of dust in the studied lens system, we apply the \textsc{stiff}\footnote{https://www.astromatic.net/software/stiff} software to create a false-colour image of SDSS J0252+0039, see Fig.~\ref{fig:HST_combined}, showing a smooth early-type lens galaxy and uniformly blue lensed images of a background-source galaxy.
-A visual inspection shows no indication for dust extinction either in the lens or the source galaxy.
-A more quantitative dust analysis, based on the created U-I image, is presented in Appendix \ref{Appendix:Dust} and finds no evidence for dust extinction in the lens galaxy.
+Finally, for visual purposes and in order to assess the possible presence of dust in the studied lens system, we use the \textsc{stiff}\footnote{https://www.astromatic.net/software/stiff} package to create a colour-composite image of SDSS J0252+0039.
+The resulting Fig.~\ref{fig:HST_combined} shows a smooth early-type lens galaxy and uniformly blue lensed images of the background galaxy.
+A visual inspection of this image does not identify any indications of dust extinction either in the lens or the source galaxy.
+This conclusion is confirmed by a more quantitative dust analysis, discussed in Appendix \ref{Appendix:Dust}.

-\subsection{Lens-galaxy subtraction}
+\section{Lens-galaxy subtraction}